Zenkoh1/CVWO-app/README.md

 ### Step 4.2 Set up frontend url

-In `config/environments/development.rb`, replace the url with the url of the frontend, you should not need to change it by default.
+In `config/environments/development.rb`, replace the url with the url of the frontend.
+It should be correct by default.

 ```sh
 config.allowed_cors_origins = ["http://localhost:3001"]